dylan-lang/opendylan/documentation/duim-reference/source/ext-geom.rst

 Subclasses of <area>
 ^^^^^^^^^^^^^^^^^^^^

-Three subclasses of *<area>* are exposed in the DUIM-Extended-Geometry library, each of which provides the ability to create instances of particular shapes.
+Three subclasses of :class:`<area>` are exposed in the DUIM-Extended-Geometry library, each of which provides the ability to create instances of particular shapes.
 Their usage is relatively obvious.

--  *<rectangle>* This class is used to create rectangular shapes on a drawable object.
+-  :class:`<rectangle>` This class is used to create rectangular shapes on a drawable object.
--  *<ellipse>* This class is used to create elliptical shapes on a drawable object.
+-  :class:`<ellipse>` This class is used to create elliptical shapes on a drawable object.
--  *<polygon>* This class is used to create more general polygon shapes on a drawable object.
+-  :class:`<polygon>` This class is used to create more general polygon shapes on a drawable object.

 Subclass of <path>
 ^^^^^^^^^^^^^^^^^^

-Three subclasses of *<path>* are exposed in the DUIM-Extended-Geometry library, each of which provides the ability to create instances of particular types of line.
+Three subclasses of :class:`<path>` are exposed in the DUIM-Extended-Geometry library, each of which provides the ability to create instances of particular types of line.
 Their usage is relatively obvious.

--  *<line>* This class is used to create straight lines between two points on a drawable object.
+-  :class:`<line>` This class is used to create straight lines between two points on a drawable object.

-*<elliptical-arc>*

-This class is used to create elliptical arcs (portions of an ellipse) on a drawable object.
+-  :class:`<elliptical-arc>` This class is used to create elliptical arcs (portions of an ellipse) on a drawable object.

--  *<polyline>* This class is used to create lines that pass through an arbitrary set of coordinates.
+-  :class:`<polyline>` This class is used to create lines that pass through an arbitrary set of coordinates.
 It produces a jagged line with vertices at each coordinate.